Get specialist immigration advice

 - a victim of trafficking

-Make sure the adviser you choose has legal aid funding.
-If you choose an adviser that doesn’t have legal aid funding, you could end up spending thousands of pounds for no reason.
+If you can get legal aid, make sure you choose an adviser with legal aid funding.
+If you choose an adviser without legal aid funding, you could end up spending thousands of pounds.